lizard-buzzard/spring-security-user-registration/README.md

 ```

 ## --Commit-34-- ##
 Most of the principal and basic features were implemented before this commit.
-From now there will be improvements on the html pages and some of new functions will be developed.
+From now there will be improvements of the HTML pages and some of new functions will be developed.

 This commit did a minor change, homepage.html was renamed to userHomePage.htm.

 ## --Commit-35-- ##
-Two new html pages were added, and the changes in the controller were made in order to support the new added pages:
+Two new HTML pages were added, and the changes in the controller were made in order to support the new added pages:
 - templates/userAccountPage.html
 - templates/userServicesPage.html